fatso83/razor-cli/README.md

 # razor-cli
-> A CLI app to compile Razor templates
+> A cross-platform CLI app to compile Razor templates

 This tool is mean to scratch an itch when it comes to reusing partials from ASP.NET applications in